Skip Ribbon Commands

 Quick Wins

-Here are a few examples of the discoveries which can come from an energy survey.
-The following adjustments are easy and usually free but could be contributing to a large % of the final bills.
 According to Energy Sparks, an energy education charity, approximately 45% of school's electricity use is consumed out of school hours, when most school buildings are largely unoccupied.
-Optimising your buildings energy use at weekends and over holiday periods is key in managing your energy costs:
+Optimising your building's energy use at weekends and over holiday periods is key in managing your energy costs:

 Time clocks and kitchen equipment – Staff responsibility